What matters operationally

 Kerbside loading conditions

-Loading-only bays, short dwell limits, or pay-and-display rules change how you stage items.
-If dwell time is tight, pre-stack near exits, assign one person to reposition the van if needed, and prioritise bulky pieces first.
+Loading-only bays, short dwell limits and pay-and-display rules change how you stage items.
+If dwell time is tight, pre-stack near exits, assign one person to watch the vehicle and prioritise bulky pieces first.

 Building access limitations

-Goods-lift bookings, concierge-controlled access, and service-yard keys throttle flow from van to unit.
-Without a confirmed slot and on-site contact, crews idle while access is arranged, extending the schedule.
+Goods-lift bookings, concierge-controlled access and service-yard keys throttle flow from van to unit.
+Without a confirmed slot and an on-site contact, crews idle while access is arranged, extending the schedule.

 Route predictability and delays